Central Methodist Church, York

-The Central Methodist Church is a Grade II* listed building in the city centre of York in England.
+The Central Methodist Church is a Grade II* listed building in the city centre of York, England.

 The church lies on St Saviourgate.
 It was constructed in 1840, as the Centenary Chapel, marking the 100th anniversary of the founding of the first Methodist societies.

 The building was designed by James Simpson in a classical style, with an Ionic portico.
-It consists of a basement and two stories above.
+It consists of a basement and two storeys above.
 To its rear, he built vestries, classrooms, band rooms, and a house for a caretaker.
-In 1861, the buildings to the rear were extended, to provide more classroom space.
+In 1861, the buildings to the rear were extended to provide more classroom space.
 They burned down in 1863, and though they were rebuilt, they again burned down, and were again replaced in 1872.
 The chapel was extended in 1881 and 1885, the schoolrooms were extended in 1895, and two new vestries were added in 1909.

 In 1887, the chapel became the head of a circuit.
 In 1908 and 1926, it hosted meetings of the Wesleyan Methodist Conference.
 In 1982, its congregation merged with that of the Wesley Chapel, Priory Street, and it was then renamed as the "Central Methodist Church".